inasafe/inasafe-doc/docs/source/user-docs/application-help/reports.rst

 * **time** --- time of the assessment.
 * **safe-version** --- version of the plugin used.
 * **disclaimer** --- disclaimer text.
-  By default used next text: "InaSAFE has been jointly developed by BNPB, Australian Government and the World Bank - GFDRR".
+  By default used next text: "InaSAFE has been jointly developed by Indonesian Government-BPNB, Australian Govenment-AIFDR and the World Bank-GFDRR.
+These agencies and the individual software developers of InaSAFE take no responsibility for the correctness of outputs from InaSAFE or decisions derived as a consequence."
   To use custom disclaimer text, enter desired text the plugin Options dialog (see :ref:`toolbar_options` for details).